-- The contact details on the website include the school address, e-mail and telephone number. - Any student images will be checked to ensure they have relevant permission for publication. - Whilst students are required to be at least 13 years old to establish a Facebook account and other social media platforms, we acknowledge that much younger students use this social networking site and have access to others.
+- The contact details on the website include the school address, e-mail and telephone number. - Any student images will be checked to ensure they have relevant permission for publication. - Whilst students are required to be at least 13 years old to establish a Facebook and Whatsapp account and other social media platforms, we acknowledge that much younger students use social networking sites and have access to others.
 Therefore we will introduce students to safe use of social media from KS2, including how to guard against extremism. - The school website has links to school approved learning sites including Google Classroom.